nordnet/cordova-hot-code-push/README.md

 It allows you to:
 - subscribe for update related events;
-- check and download new releases from the server;
+- download new releases from the server;
+- check, if update is cached and can be installed;
 - install loaded updates;
 - change plugin preferences;
 - request user to download new version of the app from the store.